datadev23/frontend-nanodegree-arcade-game/README.md

 Please feel free to add a bug you discover to the current bug report.

-To win the game  you need togo to the top right title.
+To win the game  you need to reach the water.